-Requirements for a major in English are specified on page 55.
-Note: A minimum grade of C in WR 101 is a prerequisite for WR 102, and a minimum grade of C in WR 102 is a prerequisite for all 200- and 300-level English (EN) and Writing (WR) courses.
-All 400-level courses have additional prerequisites, which are listed in the course descriptions.
+Requirements for a major in English are specified in English, Rhetoric, and Humanistic Studies.

+Note: A minimum grade of C in ERH 101, WR 101, or EN 101 is a prerequisite for ERH 102, and a minimum grade of C in ERH 102, WR 102, or EN 102 is a prerequisite for all 200- and 300-level English, Rhetoric, and Humanistic Studies courses.
+All 400-level courses have additional prerequisites, which are listed in the course descriptions or provided in registration materials.
 These prerequisites may be waived by the department head if there is evidence that the cadet is well prepared for the 400-level course.